ALERT: All sites are open while following public health protocols during COVID-19.

-- Scleroderma Clinic – a weekly physician and nursing clinic that provides consultative services and patient education for assessing and managing scleroderma.
+- Scleroderma Clinic – a weekly physician and nursing-led clinic that provides consulting services and patient education for assessing and managing scleroderma.

-- Vasculitis Clinic – a weekly physician and nursing clinic that provides consultative services and patient education for assessing and managing vasculitis.
+- Vasculitis Clinic – a weekly physician and nursing-led clinic that provides consulting services and patient education for assessing and managing vasculitis.

 895 West 10th Avenue, Vancouver, BC V5Z 1L7